On this page

 How much does it cost to get permission?

-When purchasing music licensing, read all of the terms and conditions, avoid payment if you’re unsure about the contract, and determine if the price of the music is worth it.
-There are always more accessible and cheaper alternatives than paying for music on YouTube, like using royalty-free stock music.
+Make sure to read all the terms and conditions, avoid payment if you’re unsure about the contract, and determine if the price of the music is worth it when purchasing music licensing.

 Alternatives to using copyrighted music